Learn the secrets to making perfect light, fluffy, and flavorful Mashed Potatoes! Homemade mashed potatoes are the epitome of comfort food.

 If I’m buying a bag of russet potatoes I smell the bag first to make sure there are no bad potatoes hiding in it.

-Allow the potatoes to rest after cooking.
+To make fluffy mashed potatoes, allow the potatoes to rest after cooking.

 After you’ve cooked the potatoes until they’re fork-tender, put them back in the pot with the lid on, and let them rest for 10 minutes.
 This gives them time to dry out a little, without getting cold, and will yield fluffier potatoes as a result.

-Flavor your potatoes, to your taste.
+Flavor your mashed potatoes, to your taste.

 I always add a scoop of Better then Bouillon chicken paste to add great flavor to my mashed potatoes.
 Thanks, Mom for this great tip!
 Also, make sure to taste test them before serving.
 You may want to add more salt and pepper, or an extra scoop of sour cream, or a little melted butter.